jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 peculiarities of the language from the test would only decrease their effectiveness as an indicator of correct interpretation.

-One limitation of Oboe's JSONPath integration is that it can only support selections which are decidable at the time when the candidate node is found.
+One limitation is that Oboe currently only supports selections which are decidable at the time that the candidate node is discovered.
-This forbids some seemingly simple selections such as *the last element of the array* because when an element is found, without looking ahead to possibly find an array closing it is not knowable if it is the last element.
-Removing this restriction would require a fairly substantial rewrite of the JSONPath engine.
+This forbids some seemingly simple selections such as *the last element of the array* because when an element is found, without looking ahead and possibly finding an array closing token we cannot know if our node is the last element.
+Removing this
+restriction would require a fairly substantial rewrite of the JSONPath engine.
 One strategy would be
 to take an event-driven approach to the matching.
 At present matching is triggered